 A benefit of having dual purpose police working dogs is they can be used to apprehend suspects without the use of deadly force.
 During January, 2016, Manitowoc Police responded to a report of a pizza delivery man who was robbed at gunpoint by two suspects, who then fled on foot near S 19th St. and Franklin St. With the help of a witness, police were able to locate the subjects hiding in a garage of a south side home.
 The subjects fled on foot again from the garage, one of whom was located hiding underneath a set of bushes.
 After multiple commands to show his hands and surrender, the suspect refused to comply with orders, and K9 Major was sent to bite and apprehend the suspect.
 K9 Major fearlessly did his job and the suspect was apprehended without the loss of life.
 The suspect and his accomplice were taken into custody, the gun was located by officers, and both suspects were convicted of armed robbery.

-The Manitowoc Police Department's K9 program currently has two police working dogs – a four year old Belgian Malinois named “Major”, and a two year old German Shepard named “Neko”.
+The Manitowoc Police Department's K9 program currently has one police working dogs – A German Shepard named “Neko”.
 The average working life of a police working dog is approximately five to seven years.
-Our program has two retired police working dogs, “Aik” and “Ully”.
+Our program has Three retired police working dogs, “Aik”,“Ully” and "Major".
 The Manitowoc Police Department offers the K9 handler to buy the dog for $1 upon the dog’s retirement.